 By Spc.
 Liane SchmersahlAugust 29, 2017

 The exercise required the Soldiers to use their MOS-specific skills to contribute to the overall warfighter sustaining function.
-Reserve Soldiers worked alongside leaders and Soldiers from the 10th Mountain Division (Light Infantry) Sustainment Brigade, learning from the experience of seniors and bringing their own methods and training techniques to the fight.
+Reserve Soldiers worked alongside leaders and Soldiers from the 10th Mountain Division (LI) Sustainment Brigade, learning from the experience of seniors and bringing their own methods and training techniques to the fight.

-"We're out here to support the 10th Mountain Division," said Spc.
+"Here, we're out here to support the 10th Mountain Division," said Spc.
 April Mays, a supply specialist who has been with the 77th since 2010.
 "We support them on how they want to coordinate the task, how they want to proceed, how they sustain the warfighter.
 This experience is a little bit different for me; at other annual training events, we've had more ownership -- it's been our own exercises -- but I'm learning a lot from playing a support role and seeing how things are done on the active duty side."

 "As a general supply Soldier, my role in this exercise is dealing with Class One supplies," said Spc.
 Amira Ferguson, who joined the 77th Sustainment Brigade in 2013.
 Ferguson described the different tasks she's required to complete in a given day, and emphasized the importance of providing supplies to sustain the fight no matter what.

 "We do everything on our end here to make sure everyone has what they need, but we also work closely with mobility; they're your best friend in dealing with supply because even though a convoy may get hit, the warfighter still has to be sustained," she said